linkerd/website/linkerd.io/content/2/getting-started/_index.md

   8080:80
 ```

+Now visit [http://localhost](http://localhost).
+Voila!
+The emojivoto app in its
+glory.

-You might notice that some parts of the application are broken!
-If you were to
+Clicking around, you might notice that some parts of the application are
-inspect your handy local Kubernetes dashboard, you wouldn’t see very much of
-interest --- as far as Kubernetes is concerned, the app is running just fine.
-This is a very common situation!
-Kubernetes understands whether your pods are
+broken!
+For example, if you click on a poop emoji, you'll get a 404 page.
+Don't
+worry, these errors are intentional.
+(And we can use Linkerd to identify the
-running, but not whether they are responding properly.
-Check out the
+problem.
+Check out the [debugging guide](../debugging-an-app) if you're
-[debugging example](../debugging-an-app) if you're interested in how to figure
-out exactly what is wrong.
+interested in how to figure out exactly what is wrong.)

-To get some added visibility into what is going on and see some of the
-functionality of Linkerd, let's add Linkerd to emojivoto by running:
+Next, let's add Linkerd to the Emojivoto app, by running:

 ```bash
 kubectl get -n emojivoto deploy -o yaml \